 UEA Award 2016-17 Feedback: completed

-- We have a new ‘Get Writing Group Support Session booked for 22nd November 2017 where students can come along and write their first online submission with the support of UEA Award staff;
+- We had a new ‘Get Writing Group Support Session on 22nd November 2017 where students came along and wrote their first online submission with the support of UEA Award staff;

 - The Award Team have produced some online training videos to help support students through the process of the Award;

-- We’re currently revising our ‘How to use the UEA Award on a CV document’ with more examples and also adding additional example material to other support documents.
+- We've revised our ‘How to use the UEA Award on a CV document’ with more examples and also added additional example material to other support documents.